-Making a living as a wildlife photographer is one of the most rewarding professions.
+Making a living as a wildlife photographer is one of the most rewarding professions out there.
 You get to explore nature for a living while capturing the world’s most stunning animals on camera.
-Some animals love posing for their pictures.
-They’re ready for their 15 minutes of fame.
-Others are more shy, and they prefer hiding.
-But when hiding doesn’t work, they have to take drastic measures.
-They have to get in the photographer’s way.
-These are the best of the best of animals that had no interest in being on camera and did something about it.
-They interrupted the photographers with hilarious results.
+Some animals love posing for pictures and seem to be ready for their 15 minutes of fame.
+Others are shy or playful when humans are around.
+Read on to see some animals that interrupted wildlife photographers in some hilarious ways.

 A Camera Built For Two